 Our program offers three main areas of specialization

-... is a broad interdisciplinary field that studies how countries and communities develop in the contemporary global context.
-You will learn about the world of international development organizations and about important role played by anthropologists as development specialists.
-Our diverse faculty takes an interdisciplinary approach to development; students will be able to take classes on economic and community development, environmental sustainability, governance, gender in development, and on many other aspects of development work.
+... you will learn about the world of international development and about the important role played by anthropologists as development specialists.
+Our diverse faculty takes an interdisciplinary approach to development; students will be able to take classes on economic and community development, environmental sustainability, governance, gender in development, and many other aspects of development work.